EditCtrl: Disentangled Local and Global Control for Real-Time Generative Video Editing: Methodology

+Our goal is to design an efficient video editing framework that scales proportionally with respect to edit area and flexibly composes with adapters that were pre-trained for full-attention tasks.
+Towards this, we build on the design choices highlighted in Sec.~\ref{sec:preliminaries} of achieving flexibility with control adapters and efficiency via context-guided local computation.
+Specifically, we i) disentangle video editing with local encoder and global embedder adapters that separately operate on local context tokens in addition to efficiently encoding the full global temporal context to maintain coherence, and ii) achieve this with adapter-based finetuning.
+This design combination focuses compute in masked regions with temporal coherence, preserves the base model's generative capabilities, and enables intelligent downstream video editing applications.

+\paragraph{Context-Guided Video Diffusion} \OurMethod builds on a ControlNet-like architecture \citep{zhang2023controlnet}, with a trainable context control module used to guide a frozen, pre-trained video diffusion model \citep{HaCohen2024LTXVideo, vace, nvidia2025cosmostransfer1conditionalworldgeneration}.
+This context module is trained for full-frame inpainting with bi-directional full-attention, processing the entire video $\frames_\text{src}$ and editing masks $\frames_m$, making it computationally expensive regardless of the edit size.
 To repurpose the inpainting control module for local context editing, we use $\frames_m^\downarrow$ as an attention mask for the tokens corresponding to the foreground.
 Background tokens $\mathbf{C}$ are selected with $\frames_m^\downarrow$ to produce $\mathbf{C}_\text{local}$.
 Masking out all the background tokens results in poor blending, so $\frames_m^\downarrow$ is dilated to neighboring pixels before selection \citep{Liu_2021_FuseFormer}.
 This attention mask operation is also applied to $\mathbf{z}^t$, and the output from the control module is summed element-wise with the feed-forward network output after selected video transformer layers.
 By processing only the corresponding local tokens through the video diffusion model and the control module, the diffusion process is proportionally accelerated.
 However, generation quality is much worse as the pretrained control module was trained with full-attention and not sparse attention patterns corresponding to the target mask region.
 Thus, the module is fine-tuned into a local context encoder using a mask-aware diffusion loss

 The fine-tuned local context encoder enables high-quality local edit generation without access to the full spatiotemporal context.
 At inference, $\mathbf{z}^0$ is scattered into $\mathcal{E}(\mathbf{V}_\text{src})$ for the final edited video output.